julelang/manual/src/memory/references.md

 # References

 References are like an alias for an lvalue, but this lvalue is no ordinary lvalue.
 It should always be a variable-based expression.
 You can think of them as pointers but they are safer because of compiler's safety obsessions.
-Actualy, references are raw pointers with safety mask.
+Actually, references are raw pointers with safety mask.

 They are used with `&` operator in syntax.
 You can't have nested references, for example you can have a pointer pointing to a pointer but not a reference referencing to a reference.